 - 1 teaspoon ground cinnamon

-- 1/3 cup unsalted butter, softened to mayonnaise-like consistency
+- ⅓ cup unsalted butter, softened to mayonnaise-like consistency

 Cream Cheese Frosting:

-- 4 oz cream cheese
+- 4 oz cream cheese, room temperature

-- 1/4 cup unsalted butter, room temperature
+- ¼ cup unsalted butter, room temperature

-- 1 1/2 cup powdered sugar
+- 1 ½ cup powdered sugar

-- 1/4 teaspoon ground cinnamon
+- ¼ teaspoon ground cinnamon

 - 2-3 teaspoons reserved apple filling liquid

 - Dough: In the bowl of a stand mixer, combine warm apple cider, yeast, and sugar.
 Let sit for 5-7 minutes to allow mixture to bubble and activate.
 Whisk in milk, egg, egg yolk, and brown sugar.
 Attach dough hook to stand mixer.

 - In a large bowl, whisk together flour, salt, nutmeg, and cinnamon.
 Add 1/3 of flour mixture to mixing bowl.
 Mix on low speed until flour is incorporated.
 Add another 1/3 of flour mixture.
 Continue to knead on low speed adding softened butter one tablespoons at a time.
 Add remaining flour mixture and knead until dough is smooth and cleans the sides of the bowls.

-Transfer dough to a lightly greased large bowl.
+- Transfer dough to a lightly greased large bowl.
 Cover with plastic wrap and let dough rest at room temperature for about an hour, until dough has doubled in volume.

 - Apple Filling: Meanwhile, combine chopped apples with apple cider, salt, and ground cinnamon.
 Set aside while you roll out dough.
 In a small bowl, combine brown sugar, sugar, and cinnamon.

-Punch down risen dough.
+- Punch down risen dough.
 Transfer to a lightly floured work surface.
 Roll dough into a 20 x 14-inch rectangle.
 Spread softened butter over dough.
 Sprinkle brown sugar cinnamon mixture over dough.